FGA-DIKU/EHR/corebehrt/configs/README.md

 # CoreBEHRT Configuration Files Overview
-This repository contains configuration files for processing **Electronic Health Record (EHR) data** using CoreBEHRT.

-This document provides an overview of multiple configuration files used in different stages of data processing and modeling.
-Each configuration file serves a specific purpose, such as data creation, pretraining, finetuning, evaluation, and cohort selection.
-Below is a summary of each configuration file.
+This repository contains configuration files for processing Electronic Health Record (EHR) data using CoreBEHRT, providing an overview of multiple configuration files used in different stages of data processing and modeling.

 ## Pipeline Overview
 The configuration files define different stages of data processing and modeling in the CoreBEHRT pipeline.
 These stages include: